HL7/fhir-pacio-pfe/input/pagecontent/security_and_data_sharing.md

 For the purposes of the Personal Functioning and Engagement IG, additional security conformance requirements are as follows:

 ##### Exchange Security
-1. In order to protect sensitive patient data while in transit between systems, the exchange of information using the Personal Functioning and Engagement IG **SHALL** support [Transport Layer Security (TLS) Protocol Version 1.2 (RFC5246)](https://tools.ietf.org/html/rfc5246) or a more recent version of TLS for transport layer security.
+1.  §In order to protect sensitive patient data while in transit between systems, the exchange of information using the Personal Functioning and Engagement IG **SHALL** support [Transport Layer Security (TLS) Protocol Version 1.2 (RFC5246)](https://tools.ietf.org/html/rfc5246) or a more recent version of TLS for transport layer security.§
-2. Server implementations that expect to support browser-based javascript applications **SHOULD** enable [Cross-Origin Resource Sharing (CORS)](https://www.w3.org/TR/cors/) for REST operations.
-See the [Communications section of the FHIR security page](http://hl7.org/FHIR/R4/security.html#http) for additional details and recommendations on safely enabling CORS.
+2.  §Server implementations that expect to support browser-based javascript applications **SHOULD** enable [Cross-Origin Resource Sharing (CORS)](https://www.w3.org/TR/cors/) for REST operations.§ See the [Communications section of the FHIR security page](http://hl7.org/FHIR/R4/security.html#http) for additional details and recommendations on safely enabling CORS.

 ##### Authentication and Authorization
-To prevent unauthorized access to sensitive data, implementers **SHALL** use at least one of the following:
+§To prevent unauthorized access to sensitive data, implementers **SHALL** use at least one of the following:§

 1. The security requirements from the [US Core Implementation Guide](http://hl7.org/FHIR/us/core/security.html),
 2. The [SMART on FHIR App Launch Framework](http://hl7.org/FHIR/smart-app-launch/index.html),